2Mw/RS-Reproduce/readme.md

 │  ├─preprocess         # store the preprocessing of datasets.
 │  ├─result             # store the result of training models, include configs, model summays, weights and accuracy (1 -> n) │  ├─run                # store the files which run the training process.
+│  ├─tune               # The multiple config of yaml files which used to fine tune.
-│  └─utils              # store some common functions ├─data                  # store the datasets.
+│  └─utils              # store some common functions ├─data
 │  ├─avazu
 │  ├─criteo
 │  └─movielens
-└─gnn                   # gnn based recommender system
+└─gnn                   # gnn based recommender system └─log                   # store the log file.
 ```

 ## 2. The list of reproducing models